snjsomnath/GAPSIM_data/docs/index.md

-# Introduction to TripSender
+# Introduction to GAPSIM
+GAPSIM (Gothenburg Activity-based Population Simulator)

-Welcome to **TripSender**, a library designed for modelling synthetic populations for neighbourhoods in Gothenburg, Sweden.
-This documentation provides an overview of TripSender’s core functionalities.
+Welcome to **GAPSIM**, a library designed for modelling synthetic populations for neighbourhoods in Gothenburg, Sweden.
+This documentation provides an overview of GAPSIM's core functionalities.

 ## Key Features